Dimensionless physics: continuation: Dimensions of quantum fields in curved space

 Here $n$ is the density of atoms in the liquid; $m$ is the mass of the atom; $s$ is the speed of sound; and $v^i$ is the velocity of the superfluid liquid, which coincides with the shift vector $N^i$ in the Arnowitt-Deser-Misner formalism in Sec. \ref{ADMsec}.

 Using the conventional dimensions of hydrodynamic quantities in Eq.(\ref{AcousticInterval}) one obtains the dimension 2 for the covariant metric $\tilde g_{\mu\nu}$:

+and the dimensionless interval.
 Such dimension of the effective metric follows solely from the dynamics of the superfluid.
 This provides another example when the geometry comes from dynamics.

 The effective metric in Eq.(\ref{AcousticInterval}) depends on two "Planck" energy scales.
-One of them is related to the mass of the atom of the liquid and another one is determined by the average distance between the atoms in the liquid.
-Together they produce the effective Planck scale:\cite{Volovik2003}
+One of them is related to the mass $m$ of the atom of the liquid and another one is determined by the average distance $a$ between the atoms in the liquid.
+Together they produce the effective Planck energy scale, which determines the vacuum energy (see Eq.(3.26) in Ref.\cite{Volovik2003}):